Skip to content

 I remember all the hoopla surrounding Y2K very well.
 For those who don’t, there was genuine concern all around the world that when the clocks ticked away those last few seconds of 1999, computers around the world were going to crash and all of the things that we use computers for were going to shut down.
 People stocked up on food and water, they took cash out of their bank accounts, they filled up on gasoline, too.
 The fear of the unknown was a very real thing for many people.

-What I remember most about that night was that there was a world-wide concert being televised.
+What I remember most about that night was that there was a worldwide concert being televised.
 This concert featured performers from every part of the planet.
-Canada was being represented by The Tragically Hip, who were performing live from Maple Leaf Gardens, I believe.
-I tuned in expecting them to play their hit song, “New Orleans is Sinking”, for a world wide audience but, instead, they played a song that I hadn’t heard of, up until then, called “Poets”.
+Canada was being represented by The Tragically Hip who were performing live from Maple Leaf Gardens.
+I tuned in expecting them to play their hit song “New Orleans is Sinking” for a world wide audience but instead they played a song that I hadn’t heard of before called “Poets”.
 Initially, I was disappointed with their choice.
-But, over time, “Poets” has become one of my favourite songs.
+But over time, “Poets” has become one of my favourite songs.

 One of the reasons that Gord was Gord and I was not, was because he saw the bigger picture better than me.
 He knew that, in times of darkness and doubt, it is the poets and artists and singers and playwrights that we can all depend upon to guide us into the light.
-He wasn’t wrong.
-We all survived Y2K.
-I did so by hearing “Poets” for the first time.
+However, I can’t help but think that instead of Gord taking a reverential position with regard to poets as prognosticators, there are many lyrics in which he seems to warning us about putting too much stock in much of what was passing for expert analysis of world events as 1999 would down.

 Don’t tell me that they’re talking tough.